angryziber/synology-cast-photos/README.md

 Cast photos from NAS directly to TV
 ===================================

-Cast photos & videos stored on a Synology NAS directly to Google Chromecast or Android TV.
+Cast photos & videos stored on a NAS directly to Google Chromecast or Android TV.

 This is like your biggest photo frame - images are shown in random order by default.